jfcloutier/karma_system/design_notes/acting.md

 * and reacting to these prediction errors to update observations and experiences about the progress toward goals.

 Once a CA stops making predictions about the status of a goal, it implicitly signals to its umwelt that it is no longer interested in having it pursue the goal.
+Predictions received persist, unless overridden, across a few lifecycles of a CA to match the longer lifecycles of its parents.
+It is possible for a prediction received in lifecycle T to cause a prediction error to be sent back but not in lifecycle T+1, and vice-versa.

 ### Phases and acting